Delivery Requirements and the Settlement Cycle

 • Covered transactions: equities, corporate bonds, municipal bonds, Exchange-Traded Funds (ETFs), mutual-fund shares processed via National Securities Clearing Corporation (NSCC) Fund/SERV, and limited partnerships that trade on an exchange

-• Excluded from the rule: exempted securities, government securities, municipal securities, commercial paper, bankers' acceptances, and commercial bills
+• Excluded from the standard-settlement-cycle rule: exempted securities, government securities, municipal securities, commercial paper, bankers' acceptances, and commercial bills

-Rule exception: a firm-commitment underwritten registered offering priced after 4:30 PM Eastern Time (ET) settles T+2 unless the parties agree to a longer cycle.
+Exception: a firm-commitment underwritten registered offering priced after 4:30 PM Eastern Time (ET) settles T+2 unless the parties agree to a longer cycle.

 Think of it this way: T+1 means a trade booked Monday settles Tuesday.
 The settlement date is when securities leave the seller's account and cash leaves the buyer's, even though the legal price was locked in the day before.